How to Decide – Which Air Conditioner to Buy?

 Furnaces are more likely to break down during cold snaps when they are working overtime, and heating companies cannot always keep up with the demand for emergency repair services during these times.
 It is best to tune up your furnace or boiler before the coldest weather hits, and to keep it tuned up to prevent breakdowns during cold snaps, especially if your furnace or boiler is older.
 The typical furnace or boiler only lasts 18-20 years, depending on the average winter temperatures of your region.

 If you have any doubts to the safety or efficiency of your furnace or boiler system and humidification and air cleaning accessories, you should schedule a tune-up before the bitter cold hits.
-Call the highly-trained technicians at Anthony Plumbing, Heating & Cooling for your tune-up at A-N-T-H-O-N-Y (268-4669) KS or MO, and check for seasonal specials at www.AnthonyPHC.com/Coupons.
+Call the highly-trained technicians at Anthony Plumbing, Heating, Cooling & Electric for your tune-up at A-N-T-H-O-N-Y 268-4669 (913) or (816), and check for seasonal specials at www.AnthonyPHCE.com/Coupons.

 Has your furnace reached “retirement age”?